libretro/docs/docs/library/beetle_psx.md

 - **Enable memory card 1** [beetle_psx_enable_memcard1] (Off/**On**)

 	Enable or disables Memcard slot 1.
-When disabled, games cannot save/load to Memcard slot 1. **Memcard 1 must be enabled for game 'Codename Tenka'.**
+When disabled, games cannot save/load to Memcard slot 1.

+	**Memcard 1 must be enabled for game 'Codename Tenka'.**

 - **Shared memcards (restart)** [beetle_psx_shared_memory_cards] (**Setting1**/Setting2)

 	Games will share and save/load to the same memory cards.

+	**The 'Memcard 0 method' core option needs to be set to 'mednafen' for the 'Shared memcards' core option to function properly.**

 <center>